Neuxz/MangaDLEX/README.md

 # MangaDLEX
-A Manga Download and Reader
+A cross Platform Manga Download and Reader focused for the use on mobile devices.

 ##Currently on alpha State.
 Works in future with [Herlock's Manga Downloader](https://github.com/herrlock/Manga)